nodepy/nodepy/README.md

 can produce a standalone version of Node.py using [standalone-builder].
 This standalone version of Node.py is loaded once for a component and provides a fully isolated environment for Cinema 4D Python plugins.
-Additionally, **nodepy-pm** provides third-party package installation which has not been so easily possible for Cinema 4D plugins before.
+Additionally, **nppm** provides third-party package installation which has not been so easily possible for Cinema 4D plugins before.

   [c4ddev]: https://github.com/NiklasRosenstein/c4ddev
   [Changelog]: docs/source/changelog.md